Editorial Standards

 How do I correct mistakes after submitting

-Call the Office of Enrollment after the posted waiting period, generally 60 days for ERPA renewals, and be ready to provide your submission details and any corrected information or CE proof.
+Call the Office of Enrollment after the posted waiting period (at least 90 days from submission and not before September 30 of the renewal year), and be ready to provide your submission details and any corrected information or CE proof.
 The staff will tell you whether to email, fax, or mail documents.

 What if I only prepare 5500 series returns, do I need a PTIN